guilhemmarchand/TA-azure-blob-archiving/docs/deployment.rst

 - https://docs.splunk.com/Documentation/AddOns/released/MSCloudServices/Configureinputs4

 Search head(s) do not have direct interractions with Azure storage blob or tables, and do not need to satisfy any additional dependencies.

+In a distributed deployment content, you would most likely deploy the Splunk Add-on for Microsoft Services on a heavy forwarder layer that you use for data collection purposes.

 Indexer(s)
 ----------